WOW4DWOW/CS-2450-GUIs/README.md

-# CS-2450-GUIs
+# CS2450 - Programming Graphical User Interfaces
-A collection of my projects from CS 2450 - Programming Graphical User Interfaces
+A collection of my projects from CS2450.